Britain's MoD aims to cut spending on military support contracts - FT

-Britain's Ministry of Defence (MoD) plans to cut 1.5 billion pounds ($2.47 billion) from the money it pays defence companies annually to help maintain and retool its military equipment, the Financial Times reported.
+Britain's Ministry of Defence (MoD) plans to cut 1.5 billion pounds from the money it pays defence companies annually to help maintain and retool its military equipment, the Financial Times reported.

 An MoD spokeswoman declined to confirm the figure, but said the MoD was looking to make savings across all of its contracts.